yyz1989/NoSPA-RDF-Data-Cube-Validator/README.md

 Time consumption for validating IC-12:
   * Validation by SPARQL queries with Virtuoso: 1 hour 22 min
   * Validation by SPARQL queries with Jena Parser: 58 min
-  * Validation by NoSPA: 29 sec
+  * Validation by NoSPA: 10 sec

+*Updates for the performance of the latest release:*
+Test file: a 230MB cube file including 540K observations Test environment: A Web server with 4 Intel(R) Xeon(R) CPUs E5-2630L 0 @ 2.00GHz and 8 GB memory
+Time consumption: 230 sec

 ### Prospects